kathleenisrad/time-series-model-group-project/README.md

 ## Group members contributions:
 Grant Hicks, Samuel Yeager, and myself.
+Each member collected 10 years worth of SNOTEL data from the Natural Resources Conservation Service website, for a total of 30 years' worth of data.
-We split up the 24 basins so that we each collected, cleaned, performed EDA, and modeled the data from 8 basins each.
+We split up the 24 basins so that we each cleaned, performed EDA, and modeled the data from 8 basins each.
 We combined our models into the SNOTEL-Project.ipynb Jupyter Notebook.
 Our individual cleaning and modeling notebooks can be found in the data-cleaning-notebooks folder and modeling-notebooks folder, respectively.

 ## Problem Statement